-Year End Checklist for Small Business Owners
+Year-End Checklist for Small Business Owners

 There are several steps you can take to make the end of the year a success and get the new year off to a good start.

 A complete financial accounting of your business will show your current financial standing and allow comparison with previous years.
 This would include a profit and loss statement, balance sheet and cash flow report.
-The profit and loss statement will not only show where you are for the year, its will give you an idea of what to expect in the coming year.
+The profit and loss statement will not only show where you are for the year, it its will also give you an idea of what to expect in the coming year.

 Analyzing your cash flow for the year will give you the best idea of where you money is being spent.
 Three important areas to consider are: